brightbox/puppet-git-receiver/README.md

 user named `puppet-git`, with a pre-configured git repository named `puppet.git` in its home directory (and appropriate sudo privileges).

-Pre-built packages for Ubuntu precise are available in the [Brightbox launchpad ppa](https://launchpad.net/~brightbox/+archive/puppet).
+Pre-built packages for Ubuntu are available in the [Brightbox launchpad ppa](https://launchpad.net/~brightbox/+archive/puppet).

     sudo apt-add-repository ppa:brightbox/puppet